gapolinario/verbkonjugationen-auf-deutsch/README.md

-This program reads an incomplete CSV table of conjugated verbs in German and fills it in with entries that are easily computed (past and future forms, except Präteritum).
+These programs reads an incomplete CSV table of conjugated verbs in German and fills it in with entries that are easily computed (past and future forms, except Präteritum).

 Usage: `python complete-table.py`